mtolly/onyx/haskell/README.md

   * Frets on Fire / Phase Shift / Clone Hero formats

     * Both `notes.mid` and `notes.chart` are supported.
-    * OGG Vorbis, MP3, Opus, and WAV audio are supported.
+    * Ogg Vorbis, MP3, Opus, and WAV audio are supported.
     * `song.ini` can be absent if using `notes.chart`.
     * Audio files must be named according to PS/CH conventions.